prammmoe/cctv-crawler/README.md

 ]
 ```

-Location above is related from where you used the endpoint, so always refers to these sites:
+Locations above is related from where you used the endpoint, so always refers to these sites:

 1. https://mam.jogjaprov.go.id
 2. https://cctvjss.jogjakota.go.id